owen-simon/IS-6850-home-credit-project/README.md

 This repository contains my University of Utah MSBA Capstone Project for IS 6850.
-The project focuses on feature engineering and data preparation for the **Home Credit Default Risk** dataset, producing a high-quality dataset suitable for predictive modeling.
+The project focuses on integrating and engineering features from the multiple datasets provided in the **[Home Credit Default Risk](https://www.kaggle.com/competitions/home-credit-default-risk/data)** competition, resulting in consolidated training and testing datasets ready for predictive modeling.

 ## Project Overview

-The goal of this project is to clean, transform, and enrich application data to improve model performance and reliability.
+The goal of this project is to clean, transform, and engineer application data to improve model performance and reliability.
 Key tasks include:

 - **Data Cleaning**
   - Fix anomalies such as `DAYS_EMPLOYED = 365243`